 Before the chapel was consecrated in 1483, its lower walls were decorated by famed artists including Botticelli, Ghirlandaio, Perugino, Signorelli, and Pinturicchio.
 They painted scenes from the life of Moses on one wall and episodes from the life of Christ on the other.
-Later, Julius II, dissatisfied with the simple vault decoration—stars painted on the ceiling—decided
+Later, Pope Julius II, dissatisfied with the simple vault decoration (stars painted on the

-to call in Michelangelo.
-At the time, Michelangelo was carving Julius II's resplendent tomb, a project that never came near completion.
+ceiling), decided to call in Michelangelo.
+At the time, Michelangelo was carving Julius II's resplendent tomb, a project that never neared completion.
 He had no desire to give the project up to paint a ceiling, considering the task unworthy of him.
 Julius was not, however, a man to be trifled with, and Michelangelo reluctantly began work.
 See our special photo feature, "Agony and Ecstasy: The Sistine Ceiling," for the complete backstory.

 More than 20 years later, Michelangelo was called on again, this time by the Farnese pope Paul III, to add to the chapel's decoration by painting the Last Judgment on the wall over the altar.
 The subject was well suited to the aging and embittered artist, who had been deeply moved by the horrendous Sack of Rome in 1527 and the confusions and disturbances of the Reformation.
-The painting stirred up controversy even before it was unveiled in 1541, shocking many Vatican officials, especially one Biagio di Cesena, who criticized its "indecent" nudes.
+The painting stirred up controversy even before it was unveiled in 1541, shocking many Vatican officials, especially one Biagio da Cesena, who criticized its "indecent" nudes.
 Michelangelo retaliated by painting Biagio's face on Minos, judge of the underworld—the figure with donkey's ears in the lower right-hand corner of the work.
 Biagio pleaded with Pope Paul to have Michelangelo erase his portrait, but the pontiff replied that while he could intercede for those in purgatory, he had no power over hell.
-As if to sign this, his late great fresco, Michelangelo painted his own face on the flayed-off human skin in St. Bartholomew's hand.
+By way of signature on this, his late great fresco, Michelangelo painted his own face on the flayed-off human skin in St. Bartholomew's hand.

-The best way to avoid long lines is to arrive between noon and 2, when lines will be very short or even nonexistent, except Sundays when admissions close at 12:30.
-Even better is to schedule your visit during the Wednesday Papal Mass, held in the piazza of St. Peter’s or at Aula Paolo Sesto, usually 10:30 am.
+The best way to avoid long lines is to arrive at the museum entrance after 2, when lines will be very short or even nonexistent (reservations are always advisable)—except free Sundays, which are extremely busy and when admissions close at 12:30.
+Even better, schedule your visit during the Wednesday papal audience, held in the Piazza di San Petro or at Aula Paolo Sesto, usually at 10:30 am.